ankitsultana/ankitsultana.github.io/_posts/2023-09-19-reading-list.md

 This paper analyzes three popular open formats: ORC, Parquet and Arrow, and compares results across many relevant
 factors: compression ratios at data-type level, transcoding throughput, query performance, etc. The paper also goes deep into why a certain format does/does-not perform well for certain benchmarks.
-There's too many great results shared in the paper to be included in a brief description and I found myself highlighting a significant chunk of the paper, but I can share three which I found most relevant for myself: 1) Parquet has better disk size compression than ORC 2) ORC has better query performance 3) Both ORC and Parquet automatically switch from dict encoding to
+There are too many great results shared in the paper to be included in a brief description and I found myself highlighting a significant chunk of the paper, but I can share three which I found most relevant for myself: 1) Parquet has better disk size compression than ORC 2) ORC has better query performance 3) Both ORC and Parquet automatically switch from dict encoding to